Applications for Chairs and Fellowships

 Available Chair Positions:

-Research at the intersection of the science of astrobiology and its humanistic aspects, particularly in societal implications.
+Research at the intersection of astrobiology, exploration, and innovation, with emphasis on their societal implications.
 Open to distinguished scholars and practitioners worldwide.

 Research in the humanities and social sciences that makes use of the Library's large and varied collections.
 Interdisciplinary, cross-cultural, and multilingual research is particularly welcome.
 Open to scholars worldwide with a Ph.D. or other terminal advanced degree conferred within seven years of the July 15 deadline.